TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/BackendModuleApi/Index.rst

 Parameters:

 #.
+The first argument contains the extension name (in UpperCamelCase)
-A vendor shorthand and the extension key in upper camel case:
+   or the extension key (in lower_underscore).
+Since TYPO3 10.0,
-   **'Vendor.ExtensionName'**.
+   you should no longer prepend the vendor name here, see :doc:`t3core:Changelog/10.0/Deprecation-87550-UseControllerClassesWhenRegisteringPluginsmodules`.
 #. **Main module** name, in which the new module will be placed,
    for example 'web' or 'system'.
 #. **Submodule key**: This is an identifier for your new module.